ShawnOakley/codingChallenge/README.md

 To run the app,

-1) go to the project and directory and make sure npm modules are installed (`npm install`)
+1) clone the project and in the root directory make sure npm modules are installed (`npm install`)
 2) In two separate terminals, run the following commands:
     `npm run api` (starts the json-server backend)  AND
     `npm run start`(starts webpack dev server)